sharondrinkwaard/battleship-game/README.md

 ## unsolved bugs
 - Sometimes the ship placement function places only three ships instead of 4.
 I haven't discovered why it's doing this yet.
 As it choses a random int between 1 and 4 within a for loop of range 4, it should place 4 ships at a random location each time the function is called.
+Maybe it prints 2 x's on the same locations